kworkflow/kworkflow/README.md

 [![codecov](https://codecov.io/gh/kworkflow/kworkflow/branch/master/graph/badge.svg?token=ZQ52EK8VWF)](https://codecov.io/gh/kworkflow/kworkflow)
 # About

-This set of scripts have a simple mission: to reduce the environment and setup overhead for developing for GNU/Linux.
-Kw is composed of different scripts unified in a single interface.
-After the installation, kw commands become available in the command line interface.

-Kworkflow stands for Kernel Workflow.
+kw has a simple mission: reduce the setup overhead for working with Linux kernel and provide tools for support developers in their daily tasks.
+If you have a set of repeatable tasks that you usually perform when working in your favorite kernel subsystem or similar, consider putting it as a part of kw.

 # Install